chrissearle/munin_netatmo/README.md

   * Clone the Repository to any Folder you like
   * Add your Netatmo-App-Credentials to ```./Netatmo-API/Config.php```
   * Create Symlinks in your Munin-Plugin-Directory
+  * Make sure /tmp/ is writeable for PHP
   * Restart Munin-Node

 The Symlinks must follow a specific schema: